 \section{Abstract}

-We provide a general framework for getting expected linear time constant factor approximations (and in many cases \FPTAS's) to several well known problems in Computational Geometry, such as $k$-center clustering and farthest nearest neighbor.
-The new approach is robust to variations in the input problem, and yet it is simple, elegant and practical.
-In particular, many of these well studied problems which fit easily into our framework, either previously had no linear time approximation algorithm, or required rather involved algorithms and analysis.
-A short list of the problems we consider include farthest nearest neighbor, $k$-center clustering, smallest disk enclosing $k$ points, $k$\th largest distance, $k$\th smallest $m$-nearest neighbor distance, $k$\th heaviest edge in the \MST and other spanning forest type problems, problems involving upward closed set systems, and more.
+We provide a general framework for getting expected linear time constant factor approximations (and in many cases \FPTAS) to several well-known problems in Computational Geometry, such as $k$-center clustering and farthest nearest neighbor.
+The new approach is robust to variations in the input problem, and yet it is simple, elegant, and practical.
+In particular, many of these well-studied problems, which fit easily into our framework, either previously had no linear time approximation algorithm, or required rather involved algorithms and analysis.
+A short list of the problems we consider includes farthest nearest neighbor, $k$-center clustering, smallest disk enclosing $k$ points, Hausdorff distance, $k$\th largest distance, $k$\th smallest $m$-nearest neighbor distance, $k$\th heaviest edge in the \MST, and other spanning forest-type problems, problems involving upward closed set systems, and more.
 Finally, we show how to extend our framework such that the linear running time bound holds with high probability.